dblclik/openfga-dsl-parser-wasm/README.md

-# openfga-dsl-parser-wasi
+# openfga-dsl-parser-wasm
-A WASI target of the OpenFGA DSL Parser
+A WASM target of the OpenFGA DSL Parser with examples.